kohinoor12/kohinoor12/README.md

 - 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:

-- ⚡ Fun fact: I waste most of my time drinking coffee
+- ⚡ Fun fact: I Google questions I already know the answers to, just to confirm I'm right.

 ## 🛠️ Technologies and Tools I use: